dennys-monteiro-daml/dennys-monteiro-daml/README.md

 - 🔭 I’m currently restarting my route in development carrier.

-- 👯 I’m looking to collaborate on [collaborating on creating better environments for Shopify and other similar platforms, I want to get my ideas out of mind and onto canvas.](https://github.com/Shopify)

 - 👨‍💻 All of my projects are available at [my repos here](https://github.com/dennys-monteiro-daml) and some play at Codepen.

 - 💬 Ask me about **start over.**